 The culture of Peru is very rich in historical details and traditions.
 One of its most incredible parts is the Inca mythology and which gods made it up.
-The Inca gods and their qualities were recognized for their classic representation of the natural environment and astrological background.
-So the religious pantheon of the Incas was made up of different deities.
-And the Inca Empire was a fairly religious civilization, where the vast majority of daily aspects were related to the gods.
-From its architecture, its daily ceremonies, and its ways of seeing life.
+The Inca gods and their deities were known for their classic representation over the Andean natural environment and Inca astrological background.
+So the religious pantheon of the Incas was made up of different deities with forms of mountains, rocks, lakes, and lagoons among others.
+Also, the Inca Empire was a fairly religious civilization, where the vast majority of lifestyle daily aspects were related to religion, from its architecture, its daily ceremonies, and its ways of seeing life.
 Therefore, together with the Machu Travel Peru team, we want to tell you everything about this wonderful place.
-Know in-depth the different Inca gods and their main attributes.
+Know in-depth the different Inca deities and their main attributes.

 Everything you need to know about the Inca Gods

 The different pre-Inca civilizations that lived in the Peruvian Andes were quite religious, with strong customs and sacred rites.
 In this form, when the Incas appeared, as a final result of the rise and fall of these predecessor cultures, kept their main deities and rituals and joined them with their own gods in the Inca Pantheon.
 In this form, the Incas acted, in the same way, every time they conquered a town during the expansion of their territory, they respected the gods and beliefs of that town and allowed them to keep them with only one condition, that they worship their main Inca deities, the Sun, the Pachamama, the Apus among others.